UCC-CE-iTinAEC/osp-scraper/docs/bespoke-scrapers.md

 ## Writing spiders

-You should generate `PageItems` like those in the the [existing crawler](https://github.com/wearpants/syllascrape/blob/master/syllascrape/items.py)
+You should generate `PageItems` like those in the the [existing crawler](https://github.com/wearpants/osp_scraper/blob/master/osp_scraper/items.py)

-You can import the syllascrape package into your spider & use that class directly if you like, but don't try to write your code inside Syllascrape though, it's a bit customized.
+You can import the osp_scraper package into your spider & use that class directly if you like, but don't try to write your code inside OSP Scraper though, it's a bit customized.

 You can use Scrapy's `FormRequest` to [submit forms](https://doc.scrapy.org/en/latest/topics/request-response.html#formrequest-objects).
 The goal is want to extract a list of items from 2-3 fields, and the crawl all possible combinations by submitting the form.
 There are `product()` and `permutation()` functions in the Python `itertools` library if you want to use them.